riedyw/PoshFunctions/Docs/Markdown/Get-ConsoleColor.md

 schema: 2.0.0
 ---

-# Show-Color
+# Get-ConsoleColor

 ## SYNOPSIS

-Show-Color displays the names and values of the console colors
+Get-ConsoleColor displays the names and values of the console colors

 ## SYNTAX

 ### __AllParameterSets

 ```
-Show-Color [<CommonParameters>]
+Get-ConsoleColor [<CommonParameters>]
 ```

 ## DESCRIPTION

-Show-Color displays the names and values of the console colors
+Get-ConsoleColor displays the names and values of the console colors

 ## EXAMPLES